meimarsh/2D-Platformer-Character/README.md

 # 2D-Platformer-Character

-A somewhat-generic character (including animations and state machine) appropriate for a 2D platformer built in Godot.
-Includes test level.
+An example of a generic 2D platformer character; the character can walk in front of a parallax background.

 ## Implementation
-Built using Godot 3.2.3
+Built using Godot 3.3.3

+## References

 The player sprite is adaptated from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
 CC0 Licensed.

-## References
-None
+The background image was created by [Mobile Game Graphics](https://opengameart.org/content/3-parallax-backgrounds).

 ## Future Development
-None

-## Extra Credit
 None

 ## Created by